-This position is open to all interested 3Ls and is a full-time, one-year, fellowship.
+This position is open to all interested 3Ls and is a full-time, two-year, fellowship.
 NCYL (www.youthlaw.org) is a nonprofit law firm that amplifies youth power, dismantles racism and other structural inequities, and builds just policies, practices, and culture in support of young people.
-NCYL staff currently work in the following areas of law and policy: education, juvenile justice, immigration, child welfare, commercial sexual exploitation, adolescent health, reproductive health equity, and mental health.
-NCYL's 80 staff members utilize impact litigation, legislative and other policy advocacy, and direct services to ensure children across the country are treated with dignity and fairness.
+NCYL staff currently work in the following areas of law and policy with and on behalf of young people: education, juvenile justice, immigration, child welfare, commercial sexual exploitation, adolescent health, reproductive health equity, and mental health.
+NCYL's 95 staff members utilize impact litigation, legislative and other policy advocacy, and direct services to ensure children across the country are treated with dignity and fairness.

-- and an essay answering the following question (in 750 words or less): Please explain why you want to be a child advocate, how your background/experiences position you to contribute to the field, and why you want to be at NCYL.
+- and an essay answering the following question (in 750 words or less): Please explain why you want to be a child advocate, how your background/experiences position you to contribute to the field, and why you want to be a law fellow at NCYL.

 - Demonstrated commitment to improving the lives of at-risk youth

 - Commitment to working in, and contributing to, a diverse workplace

 - Excellent legal analysis and writing skills

 - Highly organized with the ability to manage multiple, complex projects and meet multiple deadlines.

 This is a full-time, exempt position.
 Salary is competitive at $76,313.00 annually.
 A geographic salary differential may be applied if the candidate resides somewhere other than the Oakland, CA, Los Angeles, CA, or Washington, DC areas.